Professor Keith Potter

 Potter, Keith S.; ap Sion, Pwyll and Gann, Kyle, eds.
 2013.
 The Ashgate Research Companion on Minimalist and Postminimalist Music.
 Aldershot: Ashgate.
 ISBN 9781472402783

 Potter, Keith.
 2019.
-Sketching a New Tonality: a preliminary assessment of Steve Reich’s sketches for Music for 18 Musicians in telling the story of this work’s approach to tonality.
-In: Pwyll ap Sion and Sumanth Gopinath, eds.
+Sketching a New Tonality: A Preliminary Assessment of Steve Reich’s Sketches for Music for 18 Musicians in Telling the Story of This Work’s Approach to Tonality.
+In: Sumanth Gopinath and Pwyll ap Sion, eds.
 Rethinking Reich.
-New York: Oxford University Press.
+New York: Oxford University Press, pp. 191-215.
 ISBN 9780190605292

 Potter, Keith.
 2017.
 Harmonic Progressions as a Gradual Process: towards an understanding of the development of tonality in the music of Steve Reich.
 In: Felix Woerner and Philip Rupprecht, eds.
 Tonality Since 1950.
 Stuttgart: Franz Steiner Verlag, pp. 189-207.
 ISBN 978-3-515-11582-7